rv3r/Scarpet-scripts/libraries/README.md

 Mirrors original Minecraft code to detect projectile hits.
 On starting, sets up entity load handlers to signal events every time a projectile hits an entity.
 Event `projectile_hit` passes original projectile entity, throwing entity, and hit entity.

 ### Description of methods
-* `__get_hit_entity(entity, ...args)` - `entity`(projectile entity of interest, string if `args` is length 2),`args`(see below)
+* `__get_hit_entity(entity, ...args)` - `entity`(entity if `args` is length 0, entity or string if `args` is length 2, anything if `args` is length 4),`args`(see below)
   - returns entity that `entity` is about to collide with or `null` if no collision is predicted
   - `args` option 1: empty
+    - requires `entity` to be the entity of interest
+    - allows predicting entity collision of `entity` at `position` with `motion`
   - `args` option 2: `[position, motion]`
-    - requires `entity` to be a string describing the type of the projectile entity
+    - requires `entity` to be the entity or a string describing the type of the projectile entity
-    - pass a list of two triples to predict collisions if `entity` was at position of the first triple with motion of the second triple
+    - if `entity` is a string, library will get width and height itself and use those for calculations, so entity doesn't strictly need to exist
-    - allows predicting entity collision if `entity` was in different `position` with different `motion`
+    - allows predicting entity collision if `entity` was in `position` with `motion`
   - `args` option 2: `[position, motion, width, height]`
-    - pass a list of two float triples and two positive floats to predict collisions if nonexistent `entity` was at position of the first triple with motion of the second triple with width of the first positive float and height of the second positive float
+    - function will just trust whatever values you gave it, so `width` and `height` can be whatever values your heart desires
+    - this also means that the function has no need for `entity`, so you can pass it your thesis for all I care
+    - function will take absolute value of your `width` and `height` inputs, so negatives are allowed but never suggested
     - allows predicting entity collision if `entity` existed at `position` with `motion` and has `width` and `height`